melezhik/sparky/README.md

 $ nano ~/.sparky/projects/bailador-app/sparrowfile
 ```

-And add content like this :
+And add content like this:

 ```raku
 directory "project";